jadestorm/puppet-galera_arbitrator/README.md

     galera_arbitrator::galera_group: 'my_galera_cluster'

 ### Parameters for the galera_arbitrator class

-* `servicename`: The service name used with init.d, systemctl, etc.  Default: `garbd`
+* `servicename`: The service name used with init.d, systemctl, etc.  Default: system dependent, see data directory
 * `packagename`: The full package name used with your package manager.
-Default: `Percona-XtraDB-Cluster-garbd-57`
+Default: system dependent, see data directory
 * `sysconfig`: Full path to the sysconfig file used by garbd.
-Default: `/etc/sysconfig/garbd`
+Default: system dependent, see data directory
 * `ensure_package`: Sets the ensure value of the package resource.
 Default: `present`
 * `ensure_service`: Sets the ensure value of the service resource.
 Default: `running`
 * `enable_service`: Sets the enable value of the service resource.
 Default: `true`